John Stuart Mill: Harm principle

 Holmes suggested that falsely shouting out "Fire!" in a dark theatre, which evokes panic and provokes injury, would be such a case of speech that creates an illegal danger.
 But if the situation allows people to reason by themselves and decide to accept it or not, any argument or theology should not be blocked.

+Here is Mill on the same topic: "No one pretends that actions should be as free as opinions.
+On the contrary, even opinions lose their immunity, when the circumstances in which they are expressed are such as to constitute their expression a positive instigation to some mischievous act.
+An opinion that corn-dealers are starvers of the poor, or that private property is robbery, ought to be unmolested when simply circulated through the press, but may justly incur punishment when delivered orally to an excited mob assembled before the house of a corn-dealer, or when handed about among the same mob in the form of a placard" (On LIberty, chapter 3).

-Nowadays, Mill's argument is generally accepted by many democratic countries, and they have laws at least guided by the harm principle.
+Mill's argument is now generally accepted by many democratic countries, and they have laws at least guided by the harm principle.
 For example, in American law some exceptions limit free speech such as obscenity, defamation, breach of peace, and "fighting words".

 Freedom of the press

 In On Liberty, Mill thought it was necessary for him to restate the case for press freedom.
 He considered that argument already won.
 Almost no politician or commentator in mid-19th-century Britain wanted a return to Tudor and Stuart-type press censorship.
 However, Mill warned new forms of censorship could emerge in the future.
-Indeed, in 2013 the Cameron Tory government considered setting up a so-called independent official regulator of the UK press.
+Indeed, in 2013 the Cameron Tory government considered setting up an independent official regulator of the UK press.
 This prompted demands for better basic legal protection of press freedom.
 A new British Bill of Rights could include a US-type constitutional ban on governmental infringement of press freedom and block other official attempts to control freedom of opinion and expression.

-Colonialism

-Mill, an employee of the East India Company from 1823 to 1858, argued in support of what he called a "benevolent despotism" with regard to the administration of overseas colonies.
-Mill argued:To suppose that the same international customs, and the same rules of international morality, can obtain between one civilized nation and another, and between civilized nations and barbarians, is a grave error.… To characterize any conduct whatever towards a barbarous people as a violation of the law of nations, only shows that he who so speaks has never considered the subject.
-Mill expressed general support for Company rule in India, but expressed reservations on specific Company policies in India which he disagreed with.